pugjs/pug-walk/README.md

 `before` and `after` are functions with the signature `(node, replace)`. `before` is called when a node is first seen, while `after` is called after the children of the node (if any) have already been traversed.

-The `replace` parameter is a callback function that can be used to replace the node in the AST. `replace` can also be used to remove this node entirely or add new nodes, by calling `replace` with an array of nodes.
-This is only possible when the parent node is a Block, as indicated by the property `replace.arrayAllowed`.
-If it is not possible, and still `replace` is called with an array, `replace` will throw an error.
+The `replace` parameter is a function that can be used to replace the node in the AST.
+It takes either an object or an array as its only parameter.
+If an object is specified, the current node is replaced by the parameter in the AST.
+If an array is specified and the ancestor of the current node is a Block, the node is replaced by all of the nodes in the specified array.
+This way, you can remove and add new nodes adjacent to the current node.
+Whether the parent node is a Block or not is indicated by the property `replace.arrayAllowed`.

 If `before` returns `false`, the children of this node will not be traversed and left unchanged (unless `replace` has been called).
 Otherwise, the returned value of `before` is ignored.
 The returned value of `after` is always ignored.